 Magda Sowierszenko, Head of Marketing at Remote-how, shares with us how her team organized the fully virtual Remote Future Summit for the second year running.
 Last year, this two-day event hosted 3,000 attendees and 64 speakers from 120 countries.

-Delivering such a huge event online requires great planning: from working with speakers, the technical setup, structuring the online agenda, to creating interaction on the day and facilitation.
+Delivering such a huge event online requires great planning: from working with speakers, the technical setup, and structuring the online agenda, to creating interaction on the day and facilitation.

 Let’s take a look at each of these steps.